okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-prerequisites/main/index.md

 #### Create a test plan

-When creating a test plan, it’s important to prepare:
+When creating a test plan, it’s important to prepare the following:

 * Data that was at the "tail end" of a process or calculation.
 This allows you to see right away if problems occurred in upstream processes.
 * Any externally facing data.